 The Special Educational Needs, Code of Practice 2014, states:

-‘A child has Special Educational Needs if they have a learning difficulty or disability which calls for special educational provision to be made for them.
+‘A child has Special Educational Needs (SEND) if they have a learning difficulty or disability which calls for special educational provision to be made for them.

 A child of compulsory school age or a young person has a learning difficulty or disability if they: